 A taxi from the airport to your hotel/hostel/apartment will cost about $35, but if you get caught in heavy traffic this journey could take up to two hours.
-Airport shuttle buses leave every 30 minutes, are a lot cheaper, but again if you get stuck in traffic you’ll be sitting on a cramped bus instead of a comfortable taxi.
+Airport shuttle buses leave every 30 minutes, They are a lot cheaper, but again if you get stuck in traffic you’ll be sitting on a cramped bus instead of a comfortable taxi.

-The Rio Carnival attracts thieves, and lots of them.
+The Rio Carnival attracts thieves and lots of them.
 The item they’re most likely to grab out of your hand or pocket is your cell phone, and if it’s an Apple, HTC or Samsung model they’ll go out of their way to relieve you of it.

 There’s no point in reporting stolen property to police during the Rio Carnival – they have 4 million people to watch over, so your phone or wallet doesn’t count as a priority for them.

-If a random, but extremely attractive, girl offers to buy you a drink, or to share a drink with you, then you need to walk in the opposite direction.
+If a random, but extremely attractive, the girl offers to buy you a drink or to share a drink with you, then you need to walk in the opposite direction.
 The drink is spiked, and you’ll wake up a few hours later minus all your valuables.